WHAT TO WATCH: Melania, Pompeo and Trump at GOP convention

 LAS VEGAS (AP) — Tuesday's program at the Republican National Convention is likely to wade into familiar waters, with a lineup expected to speak on divisive issues like abortion and “cancel culture,” while lambasting Democratic rival Joe Biden and the Democrats' progressive wing.

 Unlike Democrats, who shifted their convention to an all-virtual affair, Republicans kept a scaled-down, in-person gathering in Charlotte, North Carolina.
-Several hundred delegates gathered there Monday voted to renominate President Donald Trump, but there’s no in-person meetings for delegates scheduled the rest of the week.
+Several hundred delegates gathered there Monday voted to renominate President Donald Trump, but there are no in-person meetings for delegates scheduled the rest of the week.

 What to watch at the convention Tuesday: